FC Anzhi Makhachkala: Last years as a professional football club

 On 15 May 2019, club's general director Absalutdin Agaragimov announced that the club failed Russian Football Union licensing for the 2019–20 season.
 The club had until the end of May to lodge an appeal.
 On 29 May 2019, Russian Football Union licensing department chief Yevgeni Letin announced that Anzhi has recalled their appeal and, as a result, will not compete in the second-tier Russian Football National League in the 2019–20 season.
 They had an option of applying for the third-tier Russian Professional Football League license or potentially declaring bankruptcy.
 On 26 June 2019, Anzhi confirmed that they had received a license to play in the Russian Professional Football League for the 2019–20 season, and that they were still unable to register new players due to outstanding debts.
 Their 2019–20 squad mostly included the under-20 players who played for their youth team in the previous season, with most first-team players moving to other professional teams, including several notable ones (Yury Dyupin, Vladislav Kulik, Andrés Ponce) who remained in the Russian Premier League.

 On 3 June 2022, the Russian Football Union confirmed their decision to not grant Anzhi the license that is necessary to play in the FNL 2.
 Their appeal was not considered as it was not filed according to the procedure.
 That automatically meant the loss of professional status.
 The club issued a statement apologizing to the fans and stating hope that the club can come back "one day".
 The last game of the FNL2 season and the last professional Anzhi game was played on 5 June 2022, Anzhi won 4–0 away against FC Rotor-2 Volgograd.
 Another club based in Makhachkala, FC Dynamo Makhachkala, secured promotion to the FNL 3 days prior to that.

+Return to Russian football as a semi-professional club

+On 1st September 2024, FC Anzhi Makhachkala's social media accounts announced that Osman Kadiev reached a deal with MFC «South United», a Media football team, to allow the latter team to use Anzhi's brand as well as extend these rights to a group of Anzhi's football ultras known as the 'Wild Brigade' who would help with the 'resurgence of FC Anzhi in the amateur Dagestani football league'.
+Next year on January 28th, Anzhi's telegram channel posted the announcement that Anzhi will enter the Russian III division.
+In their first season in the III division, Anzhi reached 1st in the SKFO group overall table but only managed to reach the quarter-finals of the playoffs as they were defeated at home in the second-leg on penalties by FC Spartak Anapa (1:1, 3-4).